 - General health and well-being

 Chiropractic is a regulated health profession, recognized by statute in all Canadian provinces and American states.
-More than 1.2 million patients in Ontario rely on chiropractic care every year to help them live healthy, active lives.
+Almost 2.7 million patients in Ontario rely on chiropractic care every year to help them live healthy, active lives.

 Adapted from the Ontario Chiropractic Association